 Hydra is the perfect island for a weekend getaway from Athens.
 The speedboat ride from Athens to this small Saronic island takes just around 2 hours.
 What’s more, its one of the most picturesque islands I got to visit here in Greece.
 It’s exactly the way you imagine a Greek island!

 The narrow cobbled streets are lined with small white houses with colorful shutters.
 The bright pink Voukamvilia adorns their rugged walls.
 There are large posh mansions on the hills overlooking the town and the sea.
 Thousands of cats of all shapes and colors are lounging in the midday sun.
 The crystal-clear sea is irresistible in the afternoon heat.
 And in the evening the air has a delicious aroma of Jasmine and grilled fish from the many taverns.

 But the best thing about Hydra is that there are no roads, no cars, no motorcycles, and even bikes are not allowed!
 To get around you can either walk, take a water taxi or hire a donkey.
 Donkeys are not only used to carry the tourists to the beaches.
 As in many other places in Greece, they are still part of the everyday life of the locals.
-You can always see one tied up at a corner waiting for his next load or you can at least smell the ever-present poo.
+You can always see one tied up in a corner waiting for his next load or you can at least smell the ever-present poo.

 I got the first glimpse of Hydra a few years ago during the classic one-day tour to Hydra, Poros, and Aegina.
 This cruise is a good way to get the taste of the Greek islands if time is very tight.
 However, it doesn’t give you enough opportunity to enjoy and explore any of the islands.
 I was intrigued by Hydra ever since the cruise so when my sister come for a visit and wanted to see the island life this was my immediate choice.